-Easy & Short Dog Friendly Hiking Trails
+Easy, Short to Moderate Dog Friendly Hiking Trails in Whistler

 Whistler is an incredible place to hike, unfortunately dogs are not welcome in Garibaldi Park where most of the best hiking is.
 This is a courtesy to the sensitive animals such as bears and marmots that inhabit the park.
 There are a few great spots outside the park, though less known or a bit of a drive away from Whistler.
 This is a summary of the best dog friendly walks and hikes in and around Whistler.